 TuringTrader tracks more than two dozen portfolios to cover all typical investment objectives.
-This variety can quickly become overwhelming and lead to the paradox of choice.
+Unfortunately, this variety can quickly become overwhelming and lead to the paradox of choice.
 This article describes the aspects to consider when choosing a portfolio.

 Know Your Investments

 No matter how well a portfolio is designed and how low its volatility is, there will be times where the returns fall short of our expectations.
-In these challenging times, it is important to stay rational, act with a steady hand, and stay the course.
+It is important to stay rational, act with a steady hand, and stay the course in these challenging times.

 There is one key element investors need to see things through: conviction.
 In our opinion, investors can only achieve the required level of confidence by knowing what they invest in.
 In particular, investors should know: